Shahab2142/AutoDifferentiation_DualNumbers/docs/docs/source/modules.rst

 API Reference
 -------------

-Below is the API reference for the `Dual` class, including all available methods and attributes.
+Below is the API reference for the `Dual` class and `differentiate` function, including all available methods and attributes.

 .. autoclass:: dual_autodiff.dual.Dual
    :members:
    :undoc-members:
    :show-inheritance:
    :no-index:

+.. autofunction:: dual_autodiff.dual.differentiate